If you are upgrading your existing TeamCity installation, please refer to Upgrade.

 Check the System Requirements

 Before you install TeamCity, please familiariaze yourself with Supported Platforms and Environments.

 Additionally, read the hardware requirements for TeamCity.
 However, note that these requirements differ significantly depending on the server load and the number of builds run.

-TeamCity installation package is identical for both Professional and Enterprise Editions and is available for download at http://www.jetbrains.com/teamcity/download/ page.
+The TeamCity installation package is identical for both Professional and Enterprise Editions and is available on the http://www.jetbrains.com/teamcity/download/ page.

 - Installing TeamCity via Windows installation package

 - Installing TeamCity bundled with Tomcat servlet container (Linux, Mac OS X, Windows)